Elizabeth-Liu-Git/Athlete-and-Coach-SNS/README.md

 In order to run this project, open the folder with Android Studio, and click run on a virtual mechine or on a real Andriod device.
+This is an application for coaches to talk and assign exerices for their own athletes